maartenJacobs/Mondriaan/README.md

         1. Close the open sequence collection
         2. If the closed sequence including the pointer exists as a function:
             a.
 YES: translate as a function call.
 Return existing function name.
             b.
 NO: create a new function and translate the operation block as its block.
             Add 4 PHI calls (?) for each new possible DP and CC combination.
 Recursively execute the algorithm starting from the pointer vertex, with each new pair; each returned function is then called from the relevant PHI call (?).
 Return new function name.
     3. If the operation is a switch:
+        1. Close the open sequence collection
+        2. If the closed sequence including the pointer exists as a function:
+            a.
+YES: translate as a function call.
+Return existing function name.
+            b.
+NO: create a new function and translate the operation block as its block.
+            Add 2 PHI calls (?) for each new possible DP and CC combination.
+Recursively execute the algorithm starting from the pointer vertex, with each new pair; each returned function is then called from the relevant PHI call (?).
+Return new function name.
     4. If the operation is not a pointer/switch, add the operation to the open sequence collection.